nextcloud/all-in-one/reverse-proxy.md

 <summary>click here to expand</summary>

-**Disclaimer:** the config below is not working 100% correctly, yet.
-See e.g. https://github.com/nextcloud/all-in-one/issues/450, https://github.com/nextcloud/all-in-one/issues/447 and https://github.com/nextcloud/all-in-one/issues/491.
+**Disclaimer:** It might be possible that the config below is not working 100% correctly, yet.
 Improvements to it are very welcome!

 Add this to you nginx config: